 - Adopted 5S in workstations

-- Listen to voice of customers
+- Listen to the voice of customers

 Just In time manufacturing believes in pull-type production.
-The operator does not need to search for parts or someone do not need to push any part to assemble.
+The operator does not need to search for parts or someone does not need to push any part to assemble.
 Instead, there will be conveyors in the production line which will present the required part at the required time to the operator.

 Single Piece Flow

-Every industry should produce a single product at a single point of time.
+Every industry should produce a single product at a single point in time.
 That does not mean that you will only produce a single product for the whole day.
 What I mean to say is that in a production line you should have only one product at a given time.
 Once that product is produced, you can produce other products.
-Big industries have thousands of such production line is a factory.
+Big industries have thousands of such product line is a factory.

 Just in time manufacturing is of no use if you can not improve your product or process quality.
 Quality and waste removals complement each other.
 So if you remove wastes, you may see that overall quality is getting improved.